DWLS: 2007–present: Barangay LS

-On February 14, 2007, Campus Radio rebranded as Barangay LS 97.1, reviving its "Forever!" slogan and shifting to a masa format.
+On February 14, 2007, Campus Radio rebranded as Barangay LS 97.1, revived its old slogan "Forever!" and shifted back to a mass-based format.
 Despite strong pop ratings, the change was driven by persistent low ad revenue, prompting Mike Enriquez to push for a more commercially viable approach.
 Most staff stayed, adopting Filipino on-air names and language.
 However, the revamp drew criticism from loyal listeners, and by January 2008, the station had yet to recover advertising losses.

 On January 16, 2008, at 6 PM PHT, the station launched its new tagline, "Ayos!" ("Okay!"), which was also adopted by RGMA's provincial Campus Radio stations.
 On the same day, nearly all staff from the former Campus Radio format were abruptly dismissed by Mike Enriquez, despite their years of loyal service to GMA Network.
-Although the station had improved its ratings from #7 to #4, Enriquez believed the existing team lacked the edge to compete further in the "masa" format.
-They were unceremoniously replaced by on-air talents from RGMA’s provincial stations and former jocks from rival networks.
+Although the station had improved its ratings from #7 to #4, Enriquez believed the existing team lacked the edge to compete further in the current format.
+They were unceremoniously replaced by on-air talents from RGMA's provincial stations and former jocks from various networks.

-The former Campus Radio staff moved to 99.5 and launched Campus 99.5 on March 23, 2008, but the format ended on August 14 due to management and sales issues.
+On March 23, 2008, the former Campus Radio staff moved to 99.5 FM and launched Campus 99.5.
+However, the format ended on August 14 due to management and sales issues.